 In the age of the internet, what wasn’t possible in 1970 is possible today, and Gorton’s project has documented those 428 wins, 5,295 strikeouts, and 14 no-hitters.
 “The numbers are facts,” Gorton has said.
 “Primary sources.
 These are all sourced from newspaper accounts.
 We have 100, almost 200 games, where we know John Donaldson is seeing wins, but there’s no pitcher of record.
 And so, the 422 wins that we have for him today are probably more like 600.
 But we don’t count those because we’re just not into the speculation.”

-This is the problem, of course, that we don’t really know how good Donaldson was.
+This is the problem, of course, that we don’t really know how great Donaldson was.
 His pitching statistics in the recognized Major Leagues (in 1920-21, with the Kansas City Monarchs) show him with six wins and a 4.14 ERA in those two campaigns.
 From the written record of others, Donaldson’s peak years were from 1912-17, when he put up the ridiculous numbers documented by his SABR Bio and Jay Jaffe’s excellent piece in FanGraphs: 100 consecutive innings, 11 no-hitters in seven campaigns, 30 consecutive hitless innings in 1915.

 “Painstakingly gathered by the Donaldson Network, a diligent group of over 500 researchers led by SABR member Peter Gorton, Donaldson’s career totals are remarkable, but they’re often waved off.
 In The Biographical Encyclopedia of the Negro Leagues, James A. Riley noted that Donaldson spent his prime “playing against white semi-pro ballclubs of dubious quality, resulting in both inflated statistics and fragmentary records… Even so, he’s regularly placed in the pantheon alongside those hurlers by the people who saw him.”